 State of IDAHO)

-SS.

-County of Canyon )
+County of Canyon)

-I, a notary public, do hereby certify that on this day of, 202 personally appeared before me Steven J. Rule, who, being first duly sworn, declared that I is the Mayor of the City of Middleton, Idaho and signed it as Mayor of the City of Middleton he
+I, a notary public, do hereby certify that on this day of , 2023, personally appeared before me Steven J. Rule, who, being first duly sworn, declared that he is the Mayor of the City of Middleton, Idaho and signed it as Mayor of the City of Middleton.

-Notary Public